DeFord Bailey: Influence and posthumous accolades

-In 2005, Nashville Public Television produced the documentary DeFord Bailey: A Legend Lost.
+2005 Nashville Public Television produced the documentary DeFord Bailey: A Legend Lost.
 The documentary was broadcast nationally through PBS.
 Bailey was inducted into the Country Music Hall of Fame on November 15, 2005.
 The DeFord Bailey Tribute Garden at the George Washington Carver Food Park in Nashville was dedicated on June 27, 2007.
 The Encyclopedia of Country Music called him "the most significant black country star before World War II."
 Bailey is still being referred to as a "harmonica wizard" more than three decades after his death.